kovagi1lw/My-vibe-coding-project/02-validation/validation-brief.md

 _The one belief that, if false, sinks the idea._

-The data is all there, but users can't find the most important one and related insight, so they bounce.
+The data is all there, but users can't find the insight, so they bounce.

 ## Hypothesis

-> We believe **a first screen that leads with one headline metric, a plain-language takeaway, and one recommended action** will cause **users act on the dashboard, deep dive in details  instead of bouncing** for **the people who should act on it and present the reasoning for action to LT**.
+> We believe **a first screen that leads with one headline metric, a plain-language takeaway, and one recommended action** will cause **users act on the dashboard instead of bouncing** for **the people who should make decisions from it**.
 We'll know we're right when **bounce rate drops and the recommended action gets clicked**.

 ## Risk type